- November 1, 2019

 File Under: Relocation

 Here is an interesting case regarding New Jersey intrastate relocation.
 In the case of A.J. v.
 R.J., the mother unilaterally moved 62.3 miles away from Elizabeth, New Jersey to Mt.
 Holly, New Jersey after sending only one text message to the father about the move.
 The father is an active and involved parent.
 He enjoyed a shared-parenting time schedule with their children.
 After a plenary hearing, the trial court ordered the mother to return with the children.
 Further, the court ordered her to live within 15 miles of Union, New Jersey.
 However, the mother did not abide by the court’s Order.
-Thereafter, the father sought to enforce the Order and compel the mother to move within 15 miles of Union.
-Or to otherwise transfer custody of the children to the father.
+Thereafter, the father sought to enforce the Order and compel the mother to move within 15 miles of Union, then or to otherwise transfer custody of the children to the father.
 Ultimately, the court did order the transfer of custody to the father.
 The mother’s appeal followed.

 The Appellate Division held that the trial court needed to have a best interest hearing before the court could order the change of custody.
 The court further held that when the parent of primary residence seeks an intrastate relocation and the parent of alternate residence opposes it, the parent of alternate residence must convince the court that the move constitutes a change in circumstances affecting the best interests of the children.
 If a prima facia case is established, the court must consider the best interests of the children and statutory factors found in NJSA 9:2-4.